Inside: Learn how to build a robust, meaningful Autism IEP, including goals, accommodations and even a sample.

 If it’s not complete, then you have to ask for more or different evaluations.
 I also want to point out that I don’t know that I’ve ever had a client who just had autism and nothing else.

 This is why it is so important for parents to be vocal during the evaluation process.
-The child may be autistic–but it might be dyslexia or ADHD that is actually inhibit the child’s learning.
+The child may be autistic–but it might be dyslexia or ADHD that actually inhibit the child’s learning.

 It is very common to have comorbid conditions, so leave no stone unturned.